markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Before we begin coding, let's take a minute and look at the above mock-up and consider how many "containers" we'd want to make for this content to be easily laid out using flexbox properties.
 The answer may be a little trickier than you would think just by glancing at it, but think of how we made containers around the `<header>` and `<footer>` elements' children to position them properly.

-> HINT: When in doubt, grab a piece of paper and physically recreate the layout using by just drawing the boxes that contain the content.
+> **Hint:** When in doubt, grab a piece of paper and physically recreate the layout using by just drawing the boxes that contain the content.
 You don't have to be an artist, but drawing the layout helps visualize it so it is easier to transfer to CSS!

 Just like our `<header>` element being a flexbox parent container having two children and one of them (`<nav>`) being its own flexbox container, that is how we will attack each step in this section: